 Taking the Conversation ‘Inside’: Supporting Restorative Justice within a prison setting

-Our Taking the Conversation ‘Inside’ project aims to increase the number of people accessing Restorative Justice while serving a custodial sentence.
+Our Taking the Conversation ‘Inside’ project aimed to increase the number of people accessing Restorative Justice while serving a custodial sentence.

-What we know so far about offenders’ participation in Restorative Justice
+What we know about offenders’ participation in Restorative Justice

 - Government research has shown that Restorative Justice can result in a 14% reduction in the frequency of re-offending.

 - For every £1 spent on delivering Restorative Justice, £9 was saved through reductions in reoffending.

 - Having a restorative conversation with a facilitator is likely to increase understanding of the impact of their actions.

 We are delighted to have received this funding from a number of well-established grant makers.
 Through this project we are helping people realise the impact of their actions, and giving those affected by crime more opportunities to take part in Restorative Justice.Lucy Jaffé, Director of Why me?